w3f/polkadot-wiki/docs/learn/learn-assets.md

 The chain also contains a `transfer_keep_alive` function, similar to that of the Balances pallet, that will fail if execution kills the sending account.

-{{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} also sweeps dust balances into transfers.
+The Asset Hub also sweeps dust balances into transfers.
 For example, if an asset has a minimum balance of 10 and an account has a balance of 25, then an attempt to transfer 20 units would transfer all 25.

 :::warning Non-sufficient assets